 - Bidding strategically on keywords

-Depending on where you want to advertise, you may also have access to additional features like call and review extensions.
+Depending on where you want to advertise in Singapore, you may also have access to additional features like call and review extensions.

 Differences between SEM and SEO